panoptesDev/panoptis-program-library/docs/src/token-swap.md

 ### Creating a new token swap pool

-The creation of a pool showcases the account, instruction, and authorization models on Solana, which can be very different compared to other blockchains.
+The creation of a pool showcases the account, instruction, and authorization models on Safecoin, which can be very different compared to other blockchains.

 Initialization of a pool between two token types, which we'll call "A" and "B" for simplicity, requires the following accounts: